nrfconnect/Asset-Tracker-Template/docs/common/getting_started.md

 west build -b thingy91x/nrf9151/ns app
 ```

-3. When using an external debugger, you can program using the following command:
+3. When using the serial bootloader, you can update the application using the following command:
 ```shell
 west thingy91x-dfu
 ```